Skip to content

 • Support caregivers, aides, and support people

-• Collaborate with school teams when appropriate
+• Collaborate with school and daycare teams when appropriate

 • Keep goals, strategies, and communication aligned